Nourish - Top Tips for Starting a Meditation Practice (Part One)

 Meditation is mostly about becoming the “watcher” of your own mind.

-The goal of meditation isn’t to rid your mind of thoughts, but instead to simply observe these thoughts and let them flow freely through your mind without becoming attached to them to making a judgement of them.
+The goal of meditation isn’t to rid your mind of thoughts.
+Instead, it is to simply observe these thoughts and let them flow freely through your mind without becoming attached to them to making a judgement of them.

 The nature of the mind is to wander, and therefore there will be times when thoughts come up.
 This isn’t a bad thing or a good thing.
 It’s simply a thing.
 It just is.